-Usage of neon underglow lighting is governed by Missouri Revised Statutes, Title XIV: Motor Vehicles, Chapter 307: Vehicle Equipment Regulations, Light Regulations.
+Using neon underglow in Missouri state is covered by Missouri Revised Statutes, Title XIV: Motor Vehicles, Chapter 307: Vehicle Equipment Regulations, Light Regulations.

 Is neon underglow legal in Missouri?

-Missouri law does not restrict additional vehicle lighting which would include neon underglow.
-Therefore it’s our conclusion that in Missouri neon underglow is not illegal, taking into account the following restrictions:
+Missouri law does not restrict additional or aftermarket vehicle lighting, which would include neon underglow.
+Due to no prohibitions it’s our conclusion that in Missouri neon underglow is not illegal, taking into account the following restrictions:

 We also recommend avoiding colors red and blue on any aftermarket lights installed on your car including underbody glow.
 State of Missouri does not specifically restrict blue color, but most states prohibit it since it can be mistaken for a police or other emergency vehicle.

-There are no relevant MO laws which specifically restrict or prohibit installing neon car underglow, meaning we consider it legal to use it while driving.
+There are no relevant MO laws which specifically restrict or prohibit installing neon car underglow, meaning we consider it legal to use it on vehicles.

 Missouri vehicle lighting laws